WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionadded:: 3.1

 Weblate allows you to sign all commits by it's GnuPG key.
-To configure this, you need to enable :setting:`WEBLATE_GPG_IDENTIY`.
+To configure this, you need to enable :setting:`WEBLATE_GPG_IDENTITY`.
 Weblate will generate GnuPG key when needed and will use it to sign all translation commits.

 This feature needs GnuPG 2.1 or newer installed.